HunteRoi/cryptalbum/README.md

 <!-- END TABLE -->

-You will then need to execute the following steps:
+You will then need to follow these steps:

 1. Download the dependencies with `yarn install`.
 2. Push the database schema with `yarn db:push`.
 3. Run the project startup script with `yarn dev`.

 ### Contributing

 We welcome contributions to this project!
 If you have ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-Follow these steps to
+Follow these steps to contribute:
-contribute:

 - Fork the repository.
 - Create a new branch for your feature or bugfix.